Success Rate:

 This structure serves a second, less obvious purpose.
 It gives graduates a place to practise sober socializing in a low-pressure setting.
 Learning how to have fun, make plans, show up, and sit with a group of people without substances backing you up is a skill.
 Like any skill, it gets sharper with repetition.
 Monthly events provide that repetition in an environment where nobody needs to explain their backstory.

-The Canadian Centre for Addictions tracks outcomes through the Rehabilitation Wellness Inventory, which measures client improvement across programmes ranging from 30 to 90 days.
+The Canadian Centre for Addictions tracks outcomes through the Rehabilitation Wellness Inventory, which measures client improvement across programs ranging from 30 to 90 days.
 That inventory yields a 95.6% success rate.
 But the measurement captures a snapshot of what's true at discharge.
 It can't tell the Canadian Centre for Addictions how someone is doing eighteen months later, or five years later, when the structure of daily treatment is gone.

 Roots of Recovery events close that gap.
 When alumni return for a bowling night or a raceway outing, Canadian Centre for Addictions staff see who's thriving and who might need a check-in.
 If a graduate seems withdrawn or mentions a rough patch, staff can connect them with counselling or invite them to an Aftercare Group before a bad week turns into a crisis.
 For the clinical team, these events also confirm that what they do every day keeps working after clients leave.

 For current clients, the value is just as real.
 Hearing a staff member say "recovery is possible" is one message.
 Watching a former client win a go-kart race and then mentioning, almost casually, that they just got promoted at work is another message entirely.
 One tells you something could happen.
 The other shows you it already has.
-For someone halfway through a 60-day programme and still unsure about what comes next, seeing that with their own eyes changes the conversation.
+For someone halfway through a 60-day program and still unsure about what comes next, seeing that with their own eyes changes the conversation.

 The Canadian Centre for Addictions has held this belief since its founding in 2011.
 Lifetime aftercare, ongoing family support, and a recovery community that meets face-to-face every month are not extras bolted onto a treatment plan.
 They are the plan's second half.